 A microphone’s frequency response, therefore, changes depending on its proximity to the source it is capturing.

-Here is a graphical representation of the proximity effect in the Shure Beta 57A microphone (link to compare prices on Amazon and select retailers):
+Here is a graphical representation of the proximity effect in the Shure Beta 57A microphone (link to check the price on Amazon):

 How can this be?

 First, there are two kinds of microphone principles: the pressure principle and pressure-gradient principle.

 The proximity effect only affects pressure-gradient microphones.
 Pressure-gradient microphones are directional (cardioid and figure-8 polar patterns and all the variations thereof).

 Because the pressure difference between the back and front plates is what causes the signal, and the difference is physically greater in high frequencies than it is in low frequencies (due to phase differences in shorter wavelengths).
 Microphones dampen the diaphragm to help balance out the signal and capture a “flatter” frequency response.

 However, when the sound source gets close to the capsule, things change.
 Let’s say there’s a distance D between the front and back of a mic’s diaphragm and the sound source is a distance D from the front of the diaphragm.